shimshir/newsletter/README.md

 ## Tests

+Run tests

-`sbt test` - runs tests
+`sbt test`

-`sbt coverage test coverageReport` - runs tests and generates a coverage report in /target/scala-2.12/scoverage-report/index.html
+Run tests, generate a coverage report in /target/scala-2.12/scoverage-report/index.html and open it in the default browser

+`sbt showCoverage`

 ## Running

-`sbt run` - runs the application on localhost:8080
+Run the application on localhost:8080

+`sbt run`

 ## Packaging

-`sbt universal:packageBin` - builds a distributable zip file in /target/universal/newsletter-1.0.zip
+Build a distributable zip file in /target/universal/newsletter-1.0.zip

+`sbt universal:packageBin`